OfficialJavaScript/Youtube-Download/README.md

 This application is for educational purposes and is not intended for Illegal uses - To download anything with this tool you must have explicit permission from the owner of the video/audio.

 I take no responsibility for any illegal charges or imprisonment resulting in downloaded files using this application.

+WARNING: Please DO NOT use this software to download YouTube copy-righted videos.